Employee health and safety remains a top priority for the co-op.

 Parenting Resources Available through Rethink

-We know many parents have children at home who may be having a hard time with unexpected changes in their routines.
-Rethink can support parents who are working remotely while their children are at home or have children who have remote schooling.
+We know many parents have children who may be having a hard time with unexpected changes in their routines.
+Rethink can support parents who have children at home, children who have remote schooling or children who have returned in person to school.

 Here are a few resources that can help you: